-While LoadUI NG is running a load test, it collects data on the service performance.
+While LoadUI is running a load test, it collects data on the service performance.
 You can see the collected data in the Global Metrics graph, in the Test Step Metrics table and on the Statistics page.

 The Global Metrics graph shows how various performance metrics of your target web service change over time.
 Examine the VUs/s (the number of users arriving to the server each second), Time taken (time taken for each request), TPS (transactions per second) and BPS (bytes per second) metrics to find out how your target service performs.